 It’s very common for veterinarians to receive calls about how their dog won’t stop hiccupping.

-The guideline of dealing with this issue is to call your veterinarian if your husky maintains hiccupping for more than a few hours OR the hiccupping is accompanied by anything else such as wheezing or difficulty in breathing.
+The guideline for dealing with this issue is to call your veterinarian if your husky maintains hiccupping for more than a few hours OR the hiccupping is accompanied by anything else such as wheezing or difficulty in breathing.
 In this case, either call or visit your veterinarian for further assistance.

 If you believe your husky needs veterinary help right away, you can of course call them as soon as you feel necessary.